Contributing to Pangraph

 Upgrading Rust

-Rust version is defined in rust-toolchain.toml
+Rust version is defined in

 Upgrading Rust dependencies

-Dependencies for subprojects are defined in packages/**/Cargo.toml
+Dependencies for subprojects are defined in packages/**/Cargo.toml and in

-.
-They are periodically
+Cargo.lock.
+They are periodically upgraded by a

 cargo upgrade --workspace